abp437/innoscripta-assignment/README.md

 - **For Docker setup**, make sure Docker is running before executing the `start.sh` script.
 This setup runs the application in **production mode**.
 - **For the manual setup**, ensure that Node.js 20.x is installed and running.
+- **API Rate Limiting**: Please note that all the free versions of the APIs used in this app (NewsAPI, New York Times, and The Guardian) are rate-limited.
+This means that if the app makes too many requests in a short period, it may result in a temporary inability to retrieve news articles.
+To avoid this, consider using a paid API plan or be mindful of the usage limits.